funttastic/universal_kotlin/readme.md

 ## License

-Licensed under the MIT License.
+Licensed under the Apache License 2.0.

 See [license](license.md) for more information.